-Overview: Discover the use of biomarkers to guide treatment decisions in localized bladder cancer, and first line and systemic therapy for the treatment of metastatic urothelial cancer.
+Hear an in-depth discussion on the use of biomarkers to guide treatment decisions in localized bladder cancer, first line and systemic therapy for the treatment of metastatic urothelial cancer; and learn about the nuances of using immunotherapy to treat this cancer type.

 The Hawaii Society of Clinical Oncology (HSCO) is a Chapter Member of the Association of Community Cancer Centers (ACCC).
 HSCO members receive access to valuable educational content and targeted resources through ACCC to support their professional development.